 A price on emissions that cause harm is essential.
 Yes, a carbon tax.
 Carbon tax with 100 percent dividend is needed to wean us off fossil fuel addiction.
 Tax and dividend allows the marketplace, not politicians, to make investment decisions… Carbon tax on coal, oil and gas is simple, applied at the first point of sale or port of entry.
 (Full text of June 23, 2008 speech here.)

 On the eve of the 2009 Copenhagen climate summit, Dr. Hansen’s NY Times op-ed, “Cap and Fade” forcefully critiqued proposals for cap-and-trade with offsets, arguing instead for an upstream carbon “fee” with all revenue returned directly to taxpayers via monthly “dividends.”
-Continuing this theme, in April 2010, Dr Hansen called on President Obama to seize moral leadership on the climate issue with a “carbon fee and green check.”
+Continuing this theme, in April 2010, Dr. Hansen called on President Obama to seize moral leadership on the climate issue with a “carbon fee and green check.”
 Hansen acknowledged Sen. Cantwell’s CLEAR (“cap-and-dividend”) bill which would return 75% of revenue as well-intentioned but ineffective due to its reliance on a cap and its “low carbon price.”
 (Huffington Post).

 In late 2009, Dr. Hansen published Storms of My Grandchildren: The Truth About the Coming Climate Catastrophe and the Last Chance to Save Humanity, a book weaving climate science, politics and personal experience into a heartfelt and compelling narrative.
 Auden Schendler reviewed “Storms” in Grist: